adhuliya/knots/span/span-doc.md

 If you have successfully followed the instructions till this point, you should be able to use SPAN's Python implementation.

-However, to add the ability to generate SPAN IR from C source files, follow the steps ahead.

-<a name="clangsetup"></a>
-## Local build of Clang/LLVM 8.0.1
-This [step-by-step guide][1] shows how to build Clang/LLVM.

-<a name="slang"></a>
-## SLANG Checkers for Clang/LLVM 8.0.1
-Slang Checkers convert Clang AST to SPAN IR and
-Span bug reports to Clang bug reports.
-[Slang github repo][2] contains the checker sources and has a [README.md][3] that details how to add SLANG to LLVM/Clang build.

 [1]: http://adhuliya.pythonanywhere.com/compilers/llvm/get_started.html
 [2]: https://github.com/adhuliya/SLANG